svnsvnsvn/SNARE/README.md

 ## Development Notes

-This platform represents a learning exercise and research tool rather than a production system.
+This project represents a learning exercise and research study rather than a production system.
 The models demonstrate interesting patterns in the data but require significant additional validation and refinement for practical deployment.

 Key technical achievements:
 - End-to-end ML pipeline from data collection to web interface